matthewma2022/data_wrangling_1/README.md

 # Data Wrangling 1

-This is the repo associated wiht code for lectures in data wrangling 1 in p8105
+This is the repo associated with code for lectures in data wrangling 1 in p8105